grammyjs/website/site/docs/hosting/cyclic.md

 ### Webhooks

-Open up the `bot.ts` file located in your `src` directory and paste the following content:
+Open `src/bots.ts` write the following contents to it:

 ```ts{10} [Node.js]
 import express from "express";